Pam's Lineage of Teachers

 Swami Vidyadhishananda Giri is President Monk of the nonprofit: Self Enquiry Life Fellowship.
 He is also the Head Pontiff of Swamahiman Mission for Vedic & Sanskrit Heritage.

-Pam teaches Vinyasa Krama yoga asana for workshops and retreats and has been studying with Swami Vidyadhishananda for over 10 years.
+Pam teaches Vinyasa Krama yoga asana for workshops and retreats and has been studying with Swami Vidyadhishananda for 10 years.

 VEDIC PRAYER OF A TEACHER